Plotting a course to a net zero North Sea

 UKCS oil and gas operators are already taking steps to reduce carbon emissions.
 They’re improving operational efficiency, deploying low-carbon technologies to power operations and developing next-generation methods to unlock lower emission barrels.
 But where are the innovation gaps?
 And how much additional investment is needed?

-The economic impact of the UKCS net zero transition
+Part 5: economic impact of a net zero UKCS

 Investment in net zero technologies and the development of an integrated energy system has the potential to generate £36 billion in revenue in 2050.
 That’s more than double the total revenue generated across these industries today.
 What’s the total direct and indirect economic impact between now and 2050?
 How many jobs would be created in industries, technologies and services that support the transition?
 What are the risks and uncertainties?
 How much capital investment is required to tap into this potential – and where should it be focused?